-CHWE believes that no job or no task is more important than worker's health and safety.
+CHWE believes that no job or no task is more important than worker health and safety.

 If a job represents a potential safety or health threat, every effort will be made to plan a safe way to do the task.
-Contractors are trained and motivated to implement the EHS requirements.
-During operation construction activities supervision is done by the Project Environmentalist.